chavanshashank/NewsArch/README.md

 Yet another android News App built with Jetpack Compose, Architecture components and Kotlin for Android.

 # NewsArch 📰 (Heavy work-in-progress 👷🔧️👷‍♀️⛏)
 So few parts will be missing like Testing and few components, Also, As Jetpack Compose hasn't even entered alpha yet, some parts of the app might be very unstable for now.
+Will update more info on coding resources etc later.

 ## Built With 🛠